This article was originally published on VICE UK

 By bringing beautiful gig photography into a live music venue, we want to bring the work back to its native environment and allow others to recognise how gig culture has shaped their own lives and relationships.
 We also want to inspire a younger audience to keep up the momentum and fight for the future of nightlife.

 What can you tell me about the various subcultures and youth tribes depicted in the series?

 Looking at the final selection of images, we've covered a wide range of subcultures, including goth, emo, punk, ragga, grime, rave and skinhead references.
 I think it's testament to the curatorial process, having managed to include such a diverse range of youth groups without necessarily trying to represent all subcultures.
 If a punk and a raver had co-existed, they'd never be seen together, so it's brilliant to see such a plethora of tribes organically working together to make a common statement.

 How did you choose what to include and what to leave out?

 We began with an edit of around 150 images, so it was quite the challenge to pin down a selection that communicated the correct message.
 We started by removing images where people looked slightly isolated, and ones where the message of the shot wasn't clear.
 We also tried to remove any sense of ambiguity so we could keep each image looking bold and representing a specific scene and time.

 What sets this photography exhibition apart from other works on gig culture throughout the years?

-First off, YOUTH CLUB is a non-profit organization.
-We work to share, educate, and celebrate British youth culture history.
+First off, YOUTH CLUB is a non-profit organisation.
+We work to share, educate and celebrate British youth culture history.
 Also, all of our photographers were, or continue to be, keen participants of their scenes rather than just voyeurs, and it's through this process of shooting that we're fortunate enough to work with an authentic photography archive that combines over 300 photographers.
 We feel this is really reflected in the final exhibition.

 Below are more photos from the series.